 All recipients of federal funding must comply with the statutes of Title VI and subsequent acts and provisions.
-ADOT's Enforcement and Compliance Division (ECD) and Motor Vehicle Division (MVD) have applied for or are currently a recipient of FMCSA federal financial assistance for the programs described below.
+ADOT'S ECD and MVD have applied for or are currently a recipient of FMCSA federal financial assistance for the programs described below.